-A classical Lidar survey for agricultural applications provides elevation information at accuracies in the order of 8-10cm in clear areas and approximately 20cm in areas with mature trees, without the need to clear vegetation in advance.
+A classical LiDAR survey for agricultural applications provides elevation information at accuracies in the order of 8-10cm in clear areas and approximately 20cm in areas with mature trees, without the need to clear vegetation in advance.
 This allows a full design of a new agricultural project, even for demanding applications such as irrigation planning.

 Both airborne hyperspectral and satellite multispectral sensors have the ability to monitor crop health during a growing season.
 Health is affected by pollution, drought, pests, and this can be detected in the infrared bands long before it is apparent to the naked eye.
-This give the farmer/forester the ability to take remedial action before it is too late.
+This gives the farmer/forester the ability to take remedial action before it is too late.